 Why you’ll love this linguine with clams recipe

 If you enjoyed our seafood pasta, you’ll definitely love this dish.
 It’s just as fresh and as easy to make, but the sauce is more delicate and really lets the fresh clams shine.

 This pasta recipe features freshly steamed clams and al dente linguine noodles, then gets tossed in a mouthwatering clam sauce featuring garlic, white wine, and butter.

 - It’s easy to make.
-This pasta recipe comes together quickly and is easy to make, even if you don’t consider yourself a whiz in the kitchen.
+Like Boursin pasta, This recipe comes together quickly and is easy to make, even if you don’t consider yourself a whiz in the kitchen.